Vatican City Population Pyramid (2023)

 Demographic Literacy

 Understanding these demographic terms in Vatican City's specific context helps interpret population data, predict future trends, and inform policy decisions.
-As a transitional country, Vatican City balances youth advantages with emerging aging pressures.
+As a mature society, Vatican City must address aging challenges while maintaining economic vitality.
 These definitions provide essential background for understanding demographic analysis and its implications for social and economic development.

 🎤Voice Search Friendly